notl0cal/sifter/README.md

 # sifter
 IP Sifter.
-Give it a file.
+Pass a file as an argument to Sift IP's from text.

 USAGE:
-$ python sifter.py [file]
+In Terminal: $ python sifter.py [file]